Notice

 Conference covers all fees and materials for the conference, some meals, transportation in Bryan College Station, and usually a t-shirt.
 For virtual attendees, a lower cost is provided to account for the lack of meals and other amenities only an in-person experience can provide.

-Due to Covid-19 restrictions, we are not able to offer cadet delegates the ability to stay in campus dormitories as in years past.
+Service academy cadet delegates will have the ability to stay in Corps of Cadets dormitories as in years past.
 For other delegates, we are waiting to see what assistance we can provide.

 As we start early in the morning and end late in the evening, it’s best to schedule travel to arrive the night before and depart the morning after conference.